Choose QLED if you want a more affordable OLED alternative with high brightness, great color reproduction and no risk of permanent burn-in.

 New technologies seem to be popping into the market almost constantly these days, and those who aren’t keeping up with the latest trends almost always end up finding themselves buried in a bunch of new, confusing acronyms.

-At first glance, these two technologies may seem closely related, though that’s not exactly the case.
+At first glance, these two technologies may seem closely related, but that’s not exactly the case.

-In this guide, we’ll briefly go over what QLED and OLED are before taking a closer look at how they compare to one another.
+In this guide, we’ll briefly go over what QLED and OLED are before taking a closer look at how they compare to one another in multiple departments.

-By the end of the guide, you’ll hopefully have a better idea as to which of these two technologies would be a better fit for your needs, so let’s dive right into it.
+By the end of the guide, you’ll certainly have a better idea as to which of these two technologies is a better fit for your needs.
+Let’s dive right into it.

 Table of ContentsShow